mrBlackHat777/bankerAutogpt/README.md

 4. Go into the directory `cd LangchainDocuments`
 5. Install the required dependencies `pip install -r requirements.txt`
    - Linux:`Remove pywin32 from requirements.txt`
+6. Copy the env template`cp .env.template .env`
-6. Add your OpenAI APIKey to line 22 of `app.py`
+7. Add your OpenAI APIKey to the `env` file
-7. Start the app `streamlit run app.py`
+8. Start the app `streamlit run app.py`

 # Other References 🔗